pimcore/pimcore/doc/Development_Documentation/10_Ecommerce_Framework/03_Installation.md

 - Import translations for Pimcore Admin UI and Order Backend.
 - Add additional permissions.

-If either classes, field collections, object bricks or tables already exists, the installation cannot be started.
+If either classes, field collections, object bricks or tables already exist, the installation cannot be started.

 After this installation routine, additional configurations have to be made - most important Product, ProductCategory and eventually `EcommerceFrameworkConfig.php`.